sbennett1990/blog/misc/network/home-network.md

 3. Replace the internal USB drive

-The stock inernal storage is very small (4GB) and fairly cheap quality.
+The stock internal storage is very small (4GB) and fairly cheap quality.
 Replace with something larger.
 The USB drive must be very low profile to fit in the case!
 I used a [32GB SanDisk Cruzer Fit](https://www.amazon.com/dp/B00812F7O8/).